 On April 21, DOC confirmed an individual at Southeast Correctional Center in Charleston — a men’s state prison — had tested positive for COVID-19.
 He was the first offender to test positive while inside a Missouri state prison, the department said.

-Since, a total of 43 inmates have tested positive at the Southeast Correctional Center.
-Officials said the offenders were housed in a quarantined wing, and a containment plan is in place.
+Since, a total of 47 inmates have tested positive at the Southeast Correctional Center.

-Among DOC staff, 19 prison workers and seven non-prison workers have tested positive for coronavirus.
+Among DOC staff, 43 prison workers and 10 non-prison workers have tested positive for coronavirus.